ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   - _NOTE_: The `path` argument for `kdb complete` is now required, so instead of `kdb complete` `kdb complete ""` has to be used.
 The reason for this is described in issue #4952.
 - <<TODO>>
+- add support for external commands, with and without spec _(@hannes99)_
+  - It is still possible to execute external binaries that are placed in a specific director, same as it worked in the old implementation.
+  - It is now possible to provide a specification to external commands to `kdb`, so `kdb` checks/parses arguments and then calls the external program with them.
+[Add external command](../tutorials/external-commands.md)

 ### kdb